iyanuloluwa-Miracle/Sippy_Backend_Challenge/README.md

 - Express.js
 - MongoDB
 - JWT for Authentication
-- Multer for File Upload
+- Cloudinary for Image Management
 - Jest for Testing

 ## Project Structure